oneeve8/kobble-data/content/feamber.md

 We love stories, especially those with a challenge and a happy ending.

 But does it?
 Does it make logical sense?
+Does our story make sense?

 Does it necessarily *have* to make logical sense?